 - namentor and construction.
-In demand the manifolding activities and their findings, this report shall include photograph's Illustrating the post-tinculor side of cracks and material conditions that were presented in the preconstruction state were presented in the preconstruction assessment report, along with images of other relevant conditions showing the impact, or lack of impact, of project and the impact, and is may cause by the project and not cause physical demage to the historic and mon-historic buildings.
-The propost shall sufficiently illustrate demage if any caused by the project and non-historic buildings.
+In demand the manifolding activities and their findings, this report shall include photograph's Illustrating the post-tinculor side of cracks and material conditions that were presented in the preconstruction state were presented in the preconstruction assessment report, along with images of other relevant conditions showing the impact, or lack of impact, of project and the impact, and is manifolding showing the impact, and project and not cause physical demage to the historic and non-historic buildings.
+The propost shall sufficiently illustrate demage if any energy well as such physical demage to the historic and non-historic buildings.
 The report shall include annotated analysis of vibration data release to project activities, as well as summarize efforts undertaken to avoid vibration impacts.
 Finally, a post-construction line and grade survey shall also be included in this report.
 The applicant (and its construction contractor) shall provide a report to the City Chief Building Official regarding crack and vibration monitoring conducted during demotition and construction.
 In addition to a - The project applicant (and its construction contractor) shall be responsible for regars from damage to historic and non-historic buildings if damage is caused by ubration or movement during the demonition and/or construction activities.
 Repairs may be meessary to address, for example, cracks that expanded as a result of the project physical damage visible in post-construction assessment, or holes or connection points that were needed for sthong or stabilization.
 Repairs shall be directly related to project impacts and will not apply to general enhabilitation or restoration activities of the buildings.
 If necessary for historic structures,